coopernurse/node-pool/README.md

 ## Documentation

-    // Pool() accepts 3 parameters:
-    //
-    //    (a) factory object with 3 slots:
+    Pool() accepts an object with these slots:

-    //         name: string name
-    //       create: function that returns a new resource
-    //               should call callback() with the created resource
-    //      destroy: function that accepts a resource and destroys it
+             name : name of pool (string, optional) create : function that returns a new resource should call callback() with the created resource destroy : function that accepts a resource and destroys it max :
-    //
-    //    (b) max items to create in pool
-    //    (c) idle timeout (milliseconds)
-    //

 ## Run Tests